Motorcycle Accident Attorney in Gainesville, Florida

 If you love to ride motorcycles, you can protect yourself while riding by wearing bright clothing and a helmet, obeying traffic laws, and keeping your motorcycle maintained.
 However, there is no way to predict exactly when and where a motorcycle accident might occur, and most of them result from circumstances such as:

-- A driver didn’t see the motorcyclist.
+- The driver didn’t see the motorcyclist.

 - Distracted driving due to texting, eating, or talking on the phone.